VZPx/gotham-revie/README.md

 # How to use
 First off, this is really early alpha, as of now it currently supports logging in with a dummy WBID account.
 Community Challenges, Digital Camo, and Gangs aren't supported at the moment.

-1. Go to your preferred IDE, and download the repository
+1. Go to your preferred IDE, download the repository and write the following
 ```
 git clone https://github.com/VZPx/gotham-revive.git
 cd gotham-revive